How to Get an Apartment in New York Right Out of College

 Get to Know the City Before You Get Here

-Do some research online, follow blogs or social media feeds, and ask New York-residing friends or family about possible neighborhoods.
+Research online, follow blogs or social media feeds and ask New York-residing friends or family about possible neighborhoods.
 Carefully consider your commute to your job or school.

-If you don’t know what you’re going to be doing yet, try to select areas that have access to multiple trains or buses, or offer a train line that can take you to a major hub.
+If you don’t know what you’ll be doing yet, try to select areas with access to multiple trains or buses or offer a train line that can take you to a central hub.

-Best Neighborhoods for Nightlife & Average Monthly Rent Prices
+Best Neighborhoods for Nightlife and average Monthly Rent Prices

 Average Rental Prices in Williamsburg | |